irabbi360/vue2-range-slider/README.md

 ### Install Globally
 ```
-Vue.use(VueRangeSlider)
+Vue.use(Vue2RangeSlider)
 ```

 ### Use Components Locally
 ```
-import VueRangeSlider from 'vue-range-slider'
+import VueRangeSlider from 'vue2-range-slider'
 ```
 ## License